LogbieLLC/lgbe2/docs/testing/testing-policy.md

 # Testing Policy

-This document outlines our comprehensive testing policy, with a clear separation between UI tests and functional tests.
+This document outlines our comprehensive testing policy for functional tests.
 It provides guidelines for when to use each type of test, how to organize them, and best practices for writing effective tests.

 ## Table of Contents